Administrative Staff

 Sundays

-Solly is a sophomore at The George Washington University, studying psychology.
-He has been a Jewish day camp counselor for four summers, and a religious school teacher for three years, combining two in his hometown of Ann Arbor, MI, and one at ABRS last year.
+Solly is a junior at The George Washington University, studying psychology and political science.
+He has been a Jewish day camp counselor for five summers, and a religious school teacher for four years, combining two in his hometown of Ann Arbor, MI, and two at ABRS.
 He is looking forward to working with this year's fourth graders, watching them grow and learn as they come to know more and more about their own personal relationships with Judaism.
 In his free time, Solly loves to cheer on the New York Mets and play ultimate frisbee.
 He can't wait for a great year!

 Sundays